SamuelGadiel/mason_cat/README.md

 There are two ways of using bricks.
 You can simply execute it in the terminal or, if you're using [Visual Studio Code](https://code.visualstudio.com/), you can install an extension that will help you running it inside a project.

 - Using the VS Code extension\
-  My favorite way for running this brick is by installing the [Mason](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.mason) extension for VS Code.
+  My favorite way for running this brick is by installing the [Mason extension](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.mason) for VS Code.

-  This exteension allows you to run any brick installed in the machine, locally or globally.\
+  This extension allows you to run any brick installed in the machine, locally or globally.\
   For this, just right-click the folder where you want to generate the module and select the respective option